LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-sde-attributes-in-routing.md

    Example Name: Set_SDE_StoreNumber_for_Dynamic_Routing

-   Example Description: Sets authenticated SDE StoreNumber in Conversation Context Service for use in dynamic routing policies.
+   Example Description: Sets authenticated SDE StoreNumber in Conversation Context Service for routing
 8. Click **Create function**.
   <img class="fancyimage" width="500" src="img/convorchestrator/co_dr_createfunction.png">
 9. In the editor, delete any existing code and add the code in the snippet below.